Extended Cab Platform

 What will I do with it now?

 I think it turned out pretty nice.
 It provides me with a lot more manageable room for equipment and supplies.
-Next I will build a storage box for a DC cooler on a slid out tray.
+Next, I will build a storage box for a DC cooler on a slide- out tray.